 Consumer redressal forum

-Under the Consumer Protection Act, every district has at least one consumer redressal forum also called a consumer court.
+Under the Consumer Protection Act, every district has at least one consumer redressal forum, also known as a consumer court.
 Here, consumers can get their grievances heard.
 Above the district forums are the state commissions.
 At the top is the National Consumer Disputes Redressal Commission in New Delhi.

-A written complaint to the company is taken as proof that the company has been informed.
-The complaint must be backed by copies of bills, prescriptions and other relevant documents, and should set a deadline for the company to respond.
-Consumers can also complain through a consumer organisation.
+A written complaint to the company is taken as proof that it has been informed.
+The complaint must be backed by copies of bills, prescriptions, and/or other relevant documents, and should have a deadline.
+Consumers can also complain through a consumer organization.

-Claims of less than Rs.
-5 lakh should be filed with district forum, claims of Rs.
-5-Rs.
-20 lakh directly with the state commission, and claims of more than Rs.
-20 lakh with the National Commission.
+Claims of less than Rs5 lakh should be filed with a district forum, claims of Rs5-Rs20 lakh with the state commission, and claims of more than Rs20 lakh directly with the National Commission.

 To file the complaint:

-Appeal is a legal instrumentality whereby a person not satisfied with the findings of a court has an option to go to a higher court to present his case and seek justice.
+An appeal is a legal instrument which enables persons dissatisfied with the findings of a consumer court to approach a higher court to present his case and seek justice.
 In the context of consumer forums:

-The rights of consumers needs to be protected since they avail services given by the service providers based on trust and faith and thus it’s a necessity to keep a check on the service providers for the sake of service recipient.
+Consumer rights need to be protected since services are availed based on trust and faith, and thus, it’s a necessity to keep a check on the service providers for the sake of service recipient.